 A crucial part of Trump's plan is to build a wall along the 2,000-mile U.S. border with Mexico.
 He estimated the cost at $10 billion to $20 billion.
 But Congress did not include funding in the Fiscal Year 2017 budget.
 It only added $1.6 billion to the FY 2018 budget.
 That's because Trump promised he would force Mexico to pay for the wall.
 It refused.
 He threatened to change a rule under the USA Patriot Act.
 That would confiscate Western Union money transfers to Mexico from immigrants who are in the U.S. illegally.

 Trump wants to ensure that open jobs are offered to American workers first.
 CEOs in Silicon Valley worry that he might restrict the H-1B visa program.
 It allows 315,000 foreign workers to fill many Silicon Valley jobs.
 In 2014, 65 percent of all these visas were for computer-related jobs.
 If the H-1B visa program were threatened, these companies could lose market share and valuable employees.

 "Cut the Red Tape"

-In Trump's first 100 days, he asked federal departments for a list of wasteful regulations to be eliminated.
+During Trump's first 100 days, he asked federal departments for a list of wasteful regulations to be eliminated.
 He also canceled all prior executive orders.
 The U.S. Chamber of Commerce reported the Trump administration had issued 29 deregulatory executive actions.
 Federal agencies promptly issued 100 more directives.
 Congress introduced 50 pieces of legislation.
 It also repealed 14 Obama regulations.
 That includes a Consumer Finance Protection Bureau regulation that allowed consumers to sue credit card companies.